Gera1313/4-Code-Quiz/README.md

 11/25/23 UPDATE: Working on refactoring and fixing this web application.

-12/4/23 UPDATE: All issues have been fixed and implemented new features.
+12/4/23 UPDATE: All issues have been fixed and I implemented missing features.

 New features: